nextflow-io/training/docs/nf_customize/5_config.md

 Profiles used by nf-core pipelines can be broadly categorized into two groups:

 -   **Software management profiles**
-    -   Profiles for the management of software using software management tools, e.g., `docker`, `singularity`, and `conda`.
+    -   Profiles for the management of software using software management tools, for example, `docker`, `singularity`, and `conda`.
 -   **Test profiles**
-    -   Profiles to execute the pipeline with a standardized set of test data and parameters, e.g., `test` and `test_full`.
+    -   Profiles to execute the pipeline with a standardized set of test data and parameters, for example, `test` and `test_full`.

 nf-core pipelines are required to define software containers and environments that can be activated using profiles.
 Although it is possible to run the pipelines with software installed by other methods (e.g., environment modules or manual installation), using Docker or Singularity is more sharable, convenient, and reproducible.